cptdanko/react-redux-spring-boot-blog/README.md

 A blogging platform built using reactjs for frontend and spring boot for the backend.

-Have a read of the two blogposts written to support this repository
+Have a read of the blogposts written to support this repository.

 **https://mydaytodo.com/build-blog-engine-with-react-spring-boot-1/**